marialma/marialma.github.io/README.md

 ## Where else to find me

 I run a [weekly newsletter](https://tinyletter.com/guacamolebio) on public health and global development.
 Check out my [archives](https://tinyletter.com/guacamolebio/archive)! *On Hiatus*

-I run a bimonthly global/public health meetup in the SF Bay Area.
-Email me to find out more!

 My [LinkedIn is here](https://www.linkedin.com/in/marialma/).